California Society of Printmakers: CSP Today

-Currently CSP has approximately 270 artist members, 20 honorary members, 10 lifetime members, and 10 friend and institutional members.
+CSP is an artist-run organization.
+Programming is funded by annual membership dues and application fees.
+Currently CSP maintains close to 300 artist members, 30 honorary members, 20 lifetime members, and 10 friend and institutional members.

-Recent and continuing programs include: educationally focused public outreach and engagement activities, artist residencies, commissioned prints, studio visits and demonstrations, visiting artist talks and workshops, portfolio projects, shelter-in-place grants, membership engagement grants, a book group, and a wide variety of exhibition opportunities.
+Recent and continuing programs include: educationally focused public outreach and engagement activities, artist residencies, commissioned prints, studio visits and demonstrations, visiting artist talks and workshops, portfolio projects, shelter-in-place grants, membership engagement grants, and a wide variety of exhibition opportunities.
 In 2020, a program titled Brief Histories of California Printmakers, was initiated to address racial and gender parity in California's rich history of printmaking.

 Membership benefits include self-managed website portfolios, receipt of all publications, and a wide range of engagement and professional opportunities.

-CSP publishes the annual California Printmaker Journal.
-There have been a variety of newsletters including a previous semi-annual California Printmaker Newsbrief.
-Currently CSP publishes a bi-montlhy e-newsletter, Relevant Ink, which was initiated by board member Nanette Wylde in 2018.
+CSP publishes a journal The California Printmaker (ISSN: 2769-7894) which became an annual full color publication edited by Susan Leone Howe in 2015.
+There have been a variety of newsletters including a previous semi-annual California Printmaker News brief.
+Currently CSP publishes a bi-monthly e-newsletter, Relevant Ink, which was initiated by Nanette Wylde in 2018.